Fearlesspsyche/Fearlesspsyche/README.md

 business and technical standards.

 * 🌠 He/Him
-* 🌠 Web Development (MERN and LAMP stack)
+* 🌠 Web Development (MERN and LAMP stack).
 * 🌠 Highly proficient in OOP and other programming language paradigms.
-* 🌠 Highly efficient in Software Development Life Cycle (SDLC)
+* 🌠 Highly efficient in Software Development Life Cycle (SDLC).
-* 🌠 Interested in Artificial Intelligence and Computer Vision
+* 🌠 Interested in Artificial Intelligence and Computer Vision.
 * 🌠 I have broad knowledge in computer field including Networking, Hardware, Operating Systems (Linux, etc), and Cybersecurity.